Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/niprovider/series400/ex430_MP_Authentication/ReadMe.txt

 ========

-The ex430_MP_Authentication application is a simple application written to demonstrate usage of the TREP Authentication Feature.
+The ex430_MP_Authentication application is a simple application written to demonstrate usage of the UserAuthn Authentication Feature.

 LIMITATIONS
 ===========

-To demonstrate the TREP Authentication Feature the ex430_MP_Authentication application must be connected to an ADH that supports the feature.
+To demonstrate the UserAuthn Authentication Feature the ex430_MP_Authentication application must be connected to an ADH that supports the feature.

 USAGE